Federalist No. 62

-Federalist No. 62 is an essay by James Madison, the sixty-second of The Federalist Papers.
-It was published on February 27, 1788 under the pseudonym Publius, the name under which all The Federalist papers were published.
-This is the first of two essays by Madison detailing, and seeking to justify, the organization of the United States Senate.
-It is titled "The Senate".
+Federalist No. 62 is an essay written by James Madison as the sixty-second of The Federalist Papers, a series of essays initiated by Alexander Hamilton arguing for the ratification of the United States Constitution.
+It was first published in The New York Packet on February 27, 1788, under the pseudonym Publius.
+Federalist No. 62 is the first of two essays by Madison detailing, and seeking to justify, the organization of the United States Senate, and is titled "The Senate".

+Purpose

-Five key considerations are brought up in the introductory paragraph, of which only three and a part of the fourth are discussed in Federalist No. 62.
+The purpose of Federalist No. 62 is "defending" the structure and design of the Senate.
+Five key considerations are raised, of which three and a part of the fourth are discussed in Federalist No. 62.
 Madison's thoughts on this subject are completed in Federalist No. 63: